Volatility in yuan spurs bets China will widen its band

-In the 8 years since the band was defined, the currency has rarely ever moved beyond 1 per cent on either side of the mid-point.
+In the eight years since the band was defined, the currency has rarely ever moved beyond 1 per cent on either side of the mid-point.

 "We see a possibility of the PBOC widening the yuan's daily trading band against the dollar to 3 per cent from 2 per cent in 2023, given greater tolerance of increased market volatility," said Becky Liu, head of China macro strategy at Standard Chartered Bank.